doublebyte1/keynotes/foss4guk/PITCHME.md

 ---
 ## Can we do better?

-- What if we want to provide SDIs at scale?
+- What if we want to provide SDI's at scale?

 +++
 ## Meta-System